 All in 10 minutes

-And finally, we're holding a highly interactive session where our speaker, Tony Burch, will use three case histories, provided by a panel of locum doctors, to illustrate the importance of using a robust but flexible approach to assessing the frail elderly patient based on the Comprehensive Geriatric Assessment, a useful tool when confronted with illness, multimorbidity and social issues.
-In addition, he will address the four common acute presentations in older people: falls, confusion, incontinence and immobility.
+And finally, we held a highly interactive session where one of our speakers, Tony Burch, used three case histories, provided by a panel of locum doctors, to illustrate the importance of using a robust but flexible approach to assessing the frail elderly patient based on the Comprehensive Geriatric Assessment, a useful tool when confronted with illness, multimorbidity and social issues.
+He also addressed the four common acute presentations in older people: falls, confusion, incontinence and immobility.
 The importance of the functional assessment, together with a medical diagnosis, will help guide locums to draw up a plan of care, which will address the immediate issues, and can then be passed on to the practice or elsewhere.
-Following this session we hope delegates will go away with a range of tools they can use to make sense of complex situations, where even the briefest of interventions are worthwhile and valuable to your patients. ●